-Entering sweepstakes is a give and take between the entrants and the companies sponsoring the giveaways.
-In exchange for a chance to win, you submit your personal information to a company and have to trust that they will treat it respectfully.
-If not, you could be deluged with unwanted telephone calls, your inbox could be filled with spam emails, and your mailbox could be groaning under the weight of junk mail.
+If you don't read privacy policies before you enter sweepstakes, you could be deluged with unwanted telephone calls, your inbox could be filled with spam emails, and your mailbox could be groaning under the weight of junk mail.

 Nobody wants to deal with that.

-How will your information be stored?
+- How will your information be stored?
 And for how long?
-Will your personal information be deleted after the giveaway has ended, or the sponsor continue to keep it on file indefinitely?
+Will your personal information be deleted after the giveaway has ended, or will the sponsor keep it on file indefinitely?

 Privacy Policies and Facebook Sweepstakes